Prime broker solvency

 Index: Click to expand:

-The Lehman insolvency — cue thunder-crack — was a chastening experience for some hedge funds who discovered to their dismay that the assets they had bought on margin with Lehman — which they thought Lehman held for them safely in a little shoebox under its bed — were not in a shoe-box after all.
+The Lehman bankruptcy — cue thunder-crack — was a chastening experience for some hedge funds who discovered to their dismay that assets they had bought on margin from Lehman — which they thought Lehman safely held for them in a little shoebox under its bed — were not in a shoe-box after all.
 They turned out to be rather harder to get back than they expected.

 The global financial crisis generated an intense focus on bank solvency — and no small amount of regulatory fiddling — to the point where fifteen years on the world is a very different place, and our view — coloured by a decade advising prime brokers, granted, seeing things through their tinted spectacles, but still — is that prime brokerage customers should spend a more time managing what is, really, an extreme tail risk, that of their prime broker failing before they do — and less time trying to provide for it in the abstract when negotiating their master agreements.